fazedankinbank/EldenBlingAutoSliders/README.md

 # Elden Bling Auto Sliders
 Automatically import or export Elden Ring character creation sliders.
 There are three main scenarios where you'll find this program useful:
 - Automatically export your sliders from the game onto the [Elden Bling Sliders website](https://eldenblingsliders.com/).
 No manual typing required.
 [Video](https://youtu.be/7AuwbdmkPG4)
 - Automatically import sliders shared using Elden Bling Sliders into your game.
+You can import either at the mirror in Roundtable Hold or from the New Game screen.
 [Video](https://youtu.be/eGzAVpAZXio)
   - You'll need to get the JSON text for the sliders you want to import.
 You can get this by entering the 'JSON Share Code' onto the 'Get JSON' page of [the website](https://eldenblingsliders.com/).
 You can find share codes at the bottom of Elden Bling Sliders images shared on [r/SoulsSliders](https://www.reddit.com/r/SoulsSliders).
 - Export and import sliders on your PC so that you essentially have more than 15 save slots available.